Search continues for two missing women in Breathitt County - NewsBreak

 wymt.com

-Truck flips on Chavies Bridge in Perry County, expect delays for ‘several hours’

 PERRY COUNTY, Ky.
-(WYMT) - The Perry County Sheriff’s Office Facebook page shared a post Wednesday afternoon about a truck flipping over on KY-28.
-The post said the truck was on the Chavies Bridge, and people should expect delays in the area for several hours.
-We will update this...
+(WYMT) - 9-1-2022 Update: Perry County Dispatch tells WYMT the bridge re-opened to traffic Wednesday night.
+The Perry County Sheriff’s Office Facebook page shared a post Wednesday afternoon about a truck flipping over on KY-28.
+The post said the truck was on the Chavies Bridge, and...

 Lexington man arrested in Laurel County on vandalism charges

-Note: UPDATE: Suspect Captured and Charged after Stabbing Incident in Barbourville, Kentucky lead to Hard Lockdown of two Knox County Schools in Proximity of the Scene Update: Perry County bridge back open following crash involving truck